mbodm/WAUZ/README.md

 How it worked before version 1.0.3 was released?

 In the past WAUZ first unzipped an addon zip file into a temp folder (a folder with some random generated name, under the user´s temp folder, in "C:\Users\XXX\AppData\Local\Temp"), specific to that addon unzip file.
 Then WAUZ inspected the name of every file and folder (let´s call it "source" here) inside that temp folder and checked if the destination folder also contains a file or folder with that name (let´s call it "target" here).
 If existing, WAUZ deleted specifically that "target" inside the destination folder (this is the important part here).
 And then WAUZ moved the "source" to the destination folder.
+WAUZ repeated exactly this approach for every single addon zip file.
 The result of this was: _"WAUZ will not touch any other files or folders in Destination-Folder, besides the ones coming from the zip file."_, as mentioned in the notes.